Lott Cary

 Lott Cary (also in records as Lott Carey and Lott Gary) (1780 – November 10, 1828) was an African-American Baptist minister and lay physician who was a missionary leader in the founding of the colony of Liberia on the west coast of Africa in the 1820s.
-He founded the first Baptist church there in 1822, now known as Providence Baptist Church of Monrovia.
-He served as the colony's acting governor from August 1828 to his death in November of that year.
+He founded the first Baptist church in 1822, now known as Providence Baptist Church of Monrovia.
+He served as the colony's acting governor from August 1828 to his death in November that year.

 Life

 Born into slavery in Charles City County, Virginia, Carey purchased his freedom and that of his children at the age of 33 after saving money from being hired out by his master in Richmond.
-He became a supervisor in a tobacco warehouse, as the city was a major port for the export of that commodity crop.
+He became a supervisor in a tobacco warehouse, as the city was a major port for exporting that commodity crop.

-He emigrated in 1821 with his family to the new colony of Liberia, founded by the American Colonization Society for the resettlement of free people of color and free blacks from the United States.
-Cary was one of the first black American missionaries, and the first American Baptist missionary to Africa.
+He emigrated in 1821 with his family to the new colony of Liberia, founded by the American Colonization Society for the resettlement of free people of color from the United States.
+Cary was one of the first black American missionaries and the first American Baptist missionary to Africa.
 He established the colony's first church, founded schools for natives, and helped lead the colony.

 Early life and education

-In 1780 Lott Cary was born into slavery and humble surroundings in Charles City County, Virginia, on the plantation of John Bowry.
+In 1780, Lott Cary was born into slavery and humble surroundings in Charles City County, Virginia, on the plantation of John Bowry.

-In 1804, his master, a planter and Methodist minister, hired Cary out in Virginia's capital city of Richmond, about 25 miles away.
-Bowry had arranged a one year-long contract for Cary to work at the Shockoe tobacco warehouse.
+In 1804, his master, a planter and Methodist minister hired Cary out in Virginia's capital city of Richmond, about 25 miles away.
+Bowry had arranged a one-year-long contract for Cary to work at the Shockoe tobacco warehouse.

-In 1807 Cary joined the First Baptist Church of Richmond, a congregation that included whites and African Americans.
-During the second Great Awakening and religious revivals of this period, Baptist and Methodist preachers recruited slaves into their congregations.
+In 1807, Cary joined the First Baptist Church of Richmond, a congregation that included whites and African Americans.
+During the second Great Awakening and religious revivals of this period, Baptist and Methodist preachers recruited enslaved people into their congregations.
 Cary was baptized by its pastor, John Courtney.

-Cary learned to read the Bible and later attended a small school for slaves.
+Cary learned to read the Bible and later attended a small school for enslaved people.
 Its twenty young men were taught by Deacon William Crane.
 He had come from Newark, New Jersey in 1812, opened a shoe store, and joined the First Baptist Church.
 Crane's students met three evenings each week to learn reading, writing, arithmetic, and the Bible.

-Cary rose went from working as a common laborer to shipping clerk and supervisor of a tobacco warehouse on Tobacco Row in Richmond.
-Cary was sometimes rewarded by his master with five-dollar bills from the money he earned.
-He was also permitted to collect and sell small bags of waste tobacco for his own profit.
+Cary went from working as a common laborer to a shipping clerk and supervisor of a tobacco warehouse on Tobacco Row in Richmond.
+His master sometimes rewarded Cary with five-dollar bills from the money he earned.
+He was also permitted to collect and sell small bags of waste tobacco for his profit.